isomerpages/govtech-corp/media/technews/_posts/2020-11-24-post-Drones that keep Singapore going.md

 ---
 <p>Not all heroes wear capes or skintight outfits or appear in films directed
 by Zack Synder.</p>
-<h3>In Singapore, some heroes are comparatively small, silent creatures that operate behind the scenes to keep Singapore running.</h3>
+<p>In Singapore, some heroes are comparatively small, silent creatures that
-<p></p>
+operate behind the scenes to keep Singapore running.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Drones working to keep Singapore safe and support anti-dengue efforts" src="/images/technews/drones_that_keep_singapore_going_resized.jpg">
 </div>